Energy Meditation Behind the Temple of the Moon

 The room was big enough for all 13 of us, but no more.
 Rock ledges provided enough space for us to sit down.
 The chamber was crude, rough and empty, except for another offering with a skull sculpture and dried flowers.

 I overcame my fear with acceptance.
-The time for fear was when I was deciding whether to enter the cave.
-Now that I was here, I had to accept my choice.
-If this was how I died – from a cave collapse in Mexico – then that was my destiny.
-At least it was doing something that enriched my life.
-For me, there is no other way to manage fear.
+The time for fear was when I decided whether to enter the cave.
+Now that I was here, that time had passed.
+I had to accept my choice.

-Once we were settled, Alejandro took his chalice and blew the intense copal smoke into every corner of the cave.
+Once we were settled, our guide took his chalice.
+He blew the intense copal smoke into every corner of the cave.
 It was stifling and my eyes watered while my heart quickened, so I forced myself into mindful breathing.

 Then, beginning the ritual and meditation, he blew the conch shell in four directions calling the spirits to us.
 Then he turned off the only light, leaving us in total darkness.